 9.7.3 A-MPDU Contents

-NOTE 4—If a STA supports A-MSDUs of 7935 octets (indicated by the Maximum A-MSDU Length field in the HT Capabilities element or in Reconfiguration Multi-Link element with Reconfiguration Operation Type equal to 0), A-MSDUs transmitted by that TA within an A-MPDU carried in a PPDU with FORMAT HT_MF or HT_GF or within an MPDU carried in a non-HT PPDU are constrained so that the length of the QoS Data frame carrying the A-MSDU is no more than 4095 octets.
+NOTE 4—If a STA supports A-MSDUs of 7935 octets (indicated by the Maximum A-MSDU Length field in the HT Capabilities element or in Reconfiguration Multi-Link element with Operation Update Type equal to 0), A-MSDUs transmitted by that TA within an A-MPDU carried in a PPDU with FORMAT HT_MF or HT_GF or within an MPDU carried in a non-HT PPDU are constrained so that the length of the QoS Data frame carrying the A-MSDU is no more than 4095 octets.
 The 4095-octet MPDU length limit does not apply to A-MPDUs carried in VHT, HE, EHT or DMG PPDUs.
 The use of A-MSDU within A-MPDU might be further constrained as described in 9.4.1.13 (Block Ack Parameter Set field) through the operation of the A-MSDU Supported field.

 TGbe editor: Make the following changes in 10.11 A-MSDU operation (#10773)